AdaCore/spark2014/lrm/source/introduction.rst

 - Tasking is not currently permitted.

-- Raising and handling of user-defined exceptions is not permitted.
+- Raising and handling of exceptions is not permitted.

 We describe a program unit or language feature as being "in |SPARK|" if it complies with the restrictions required to permit formal